How will Trump's 'big, beautiful' bill affect climate change?

 "The provisions attacking clean energy and clean transportation are not about the budget, but rather Congress using the budget bill to boost fossil fuels by crushing these booming new industries," Goldman said.

-Clean energy advocates have warned that the rollbacks will ultimately raise electricity prices for American consumers.
+Clean energy advocates warn that the rollbacks will ultimately raise electricity prices for American consumers.

 "It will only exacerbate the growing strain on the electric grid," said Steven Nadel, executive director of the American Council for an Energy-Efficient Economy (ACEEE), a non-profit research group.